JeffreyDCummings/Travel_Cost_Analysis/README.md

 route is the best, and neither route are the best (within the input $/hour range for both tags/no tags).
 Next, the minimum $/hour rate for tags/no tags are calculated for where the fastest (typically most tolls) route is the best/cheapest route factoring in all costs.
 (This is not affected by the upper limit rate discussed above and consideres possible $/hour rates up to $2500/hour.)
 If cash/license payment is not available for the fastest route, a NaN is returned.
+Additionally, toll_true_cost.csv is created, which looks at the average and median route cost of all of the fastest routes going through the toll.
+Lastly, ml_data_zero.csv is output, which includes all of the key features used in the machine learning analyses of the routes, where an ADD_REVERSE flag is added to decide whether to add or not the reverse of each route.

 onlyoneroute.csv: For the city to city routes where the fastest route is always the best route (under all hourly rates), these routes typically are toll free and only one "best" route is found, these city to city routes are output to onlyoneroute.csv, are checked for